eclipse-langium/langium-website/hugo/content/docs/learn/workflow/resolve_cross_references.md

 So, what is the purpose of the scope provider?
 As mentioned above: it visits each cross-reference and tries to find the corresponding AST nodes over the entire workspace that can be a candidate for the cross-reference's place.
 It is important to understand that we do not decide here which of these nodes is the perfect match!
 That decision is part of the so-called linker of the Langium architecture.

-If your cross-reference's `$refText` contains the name `Jane` does not matter here.
+Whether your cross-reference's `$refText` contains the name `Jane` does not matter here.
 We need to provide all nodes that are possible at this position.
 So in the result, you would return `Jane` and `John` AST nodes - for both cross-references!

 The background for this behavior is that this mechanism can be used for two things: the cross-reference resolution and the code completion.
 The code completion needs to know all possible candidates for a given cross-reference.
 The resolution of the cross-reference is done by the linker: Given a scope for a certain cross-reference, the linker decides which of the candidates is the right one - for example the first candidate with the same name.